Rw1nd/CoqPlugin-Template/README.md

 ## Introduction

 This repository is the template of Coq plugin.
 The project is inspired by the [Coq plugin tutorial](https://github.com/coq/coq/tree/master/doc/plugin_tutorial).
+See more information in my [blog](https://rw1nd.github.io/coq-plugin-template.html).

 ## Build Requirements